tigercoding56/techage_modepack/README.md

+#this is a fork    plz go to joe7575/techage_modpack for the original

 # Modpack Tech Age [techage]

 This modpack covers all necessary and useful mods to be able to use techage.
 All mods have the own README.txt.
 For further information please consult these files.